This is part of the most complete fasting series you’ll ever find online.

 Last week, I asked you if you had any questions on fasting.
 Many of you reverted with questions in the forums, which I’ve since consolidated and sent to Loren Lockman, Director of Tanglewood Fasting Center.
 Loren is an experienced faster who has supervised fasts in the past 10 years and has spoken in lectures and seminars on topics of health and wellness.
 He has offered detailed responses to all the questions which I have no doubt will be highly beneficial to any of you who are interested in fasting.

-There are 16 questions in all which I’ve broken down into pre-fast, during fasting and post-fast questions.
-There are lesser questions on the fasting process since it has already been covered in detail in my fasting article and fasting logs (e.g. symptoms experienced during a fast, what one should do during fasting, and so on), so do read them if you haven’t.
+There are 16 questions in all which I’ve broken down into pre-fast, during fasting, and post-fast questions.
+There are fewer questions on the fasting process since I have already covered them in detail in my fasting article and fasting logs (such as symptoms experienced during a fast, what one should do during fasting, and so on), so do read them if you haven’t.

 Without further ado, I present the full interview to you: